jlh5360/FundGoodDeeds/README.md

 - Java **17=>21**
 - VSCode IDE - as developer platform
 - Maven
-- Chocolatey
+- Chocolately

 ## Instructions
-Details on how to run our project are provided by the team in the **doc/SETUP.md** and updated to each major release.
+Details on how to run our project are provided by the team in the **doc/SETUP.md** file prior to each major release.

-## Fund Good Deeds

-### Design Choice
-- Users will NOT be able to have fractional values for bundle component quantities such as (Monthly Rent, 2.5) as a team we agreed this doesn't make any sense for the system to process but a logical error on the user.
-If the cost is 2.5x for your "Monthly Rent", that should be reflected in the price not the quantities.
-If you pay for two people and a dog then the acceptable values are whole, positive integer values.
-Example: (Monthly Rent, 2) with the dog fee listed a fee.

-### Disclaimers
+## Disclaimers
-- When you do donation/fulfillment, there isn't any error checking for an existing need/bundle.
-Please use existing needs/bundles only.
-- "If no funding goal has ever been set, the system will use a default goal of $200.00, not the documented default of $2000.00."
-- The application expects the ledger file name as a command-line argument (java FundGoodDeedsApp.java <ledger-csv-file>).
-The requirements, however, mandate a specific file name: log.csv
-- "This application requires the path to your ledger file as a startup argument.
-It does not automatically use log.csv.
-Furthermore, when saving, the application writes ledger data to ledger-new.csv, not the original file, so your changes will not be loaded next time."
-- The application currently does not load any existing data from the ledger file (log.csv).
-All previous entries will be ignored at startup, and saving will overwrite them.

-### Shortcomings
-- When a new donation is entered, there is no functionality to delete needs from inventory.
-Although, each donation is tracked in the ledger and can be exported on exit.
-- The available funds and and goal are not tracked, nor visible on the front-end CLI.
-- The requirements specify a default funding goal of 2000.0.
-Your LedgerRepository class has a DEFAULT_GOAL constant, but it is not used in the getGoalForDate method, which instead returns a hardcoded value of 200.0 from the old findGoal method.
-- The loadLog() method in LedgerRepository is almost empty.
-It reads the CSV data but never processes it or adds it to the logEntries list.
-As a result, any previously saved ledger entries are ignored when the application starts
-- The saveLogEntries method in LedgerRepository writes to a new file named ledger-new.csv instead of overwriting the original ledger file.
-This means user changes are not persisted in the correct file.
--
-### Known Bugs
-- When entering the date for donations (dd) if dd is 1 instead of 01, the code breaks and exits the program.
+*   **Integer-Only Bundle Quantities:** When creating or editing a bundle, component quantities must be whole numbers (e.g., 1, 2, 3).
+While the system stores these as floating-point numbers (e.g., 1.0) in `needs.csv` per file format requirements, any fractional parts entered by the user (e.g., 1.5) will be ignored.
+This is a design choice to ensure that partial fulfillments are handled through cost adjustments in the basic need itself, not through fractional quantities in a bundle.
+*   **Case-Insensitive Naming:** Need and bundle names are treated as case-insensitive (e.g., 'Phone Plan' is the same as 'phone plan').
+You cannot create two items that differ only by capitalization.
+*   **Observer Alerts in Console:** When data is saved or loaded, an `[ALERT]` message is printed to the console.
+This is a feature of the Observer pattern implementation to confirm that data models have been updated and is not an error message.

+## Limitations

+*   **No Spending Visualization:** The application does not currently implement the daily spending visualization feature mentioned in the overview ("...generate visualizations showing the distribution of spending across fixed costs, variable costs, and fees.").
+While all the necessary data is being calculated and stored, there is no menu option to display this breakdown.
+*   **No "On Track" Goal Indicator:** The overview mentions, "The program should indicate whether the user is on track to meet their goal...".
+While the main menu now helpfully displays `Today's Goal: $Current/$Target`, it does not explicitly state if the user is "on track," "underfunded," or has a "surplus."
+*   **No Editing or Deleting:** The application's interface supports adding new needs, bundles, and ledger entries.
+However, there is no functionality to edit or delete existing items.
+To remove an item, the user must manually edit the `needs.csv` or `log.csv` files.

+## Known Issues and Edge Cases

+*   **Bundle Definition Order on Save:** The `saveNeedsCatalog` method writes items to `needs.csv` in the order they exist in memory.
+If the application were ever modified to allow reordering of needs/bundles, it could potentially save a parent bundle before a sub-bundle, violating the "no forward reference" rule for the CSV file.
+The current implementation is safe, but this is a point of fragility.
+*   **Error Handling for Malformed CSVs:** The application's CSV parsing logic assumes the CSV files are well-formed.
+If a user manually edits `log.csv` or `needs.csv` and enters non-numeric text in a cost or count field (e.g., `2025,11,05,f,abc`), the application will crash on startup with a `NumberFormatException`.
+*   **Performance with Very Large Files:** The application loads the entire `needs.csv` and `log.csv` into memory at startup.
+If these files were to grow extremely large (e.g., hundreds of thousands of entries), the application could experience slow startup times and high memory consumption.

 ## License
 MIT License